ZaynIkhlaq/NL2SQL/readme.md

 - "How many orders were placed last month?"

 ## Ending Notes
 Made this for my fourth semester.
 Bossman couldn't see the value.
-Hope Seecs will have better teachers in the future (low probability)
+Hope Seecs will have better teachers in the future (low probability).
 Feel free to fork and use, you might have better luck than I did.